TeslaNeuro/Brooks_MFC_UART_to_RS485_Embedded_C_Driver/README.md

 ## Brooks Mass Flow Controller SLA58xxx RS485
   ![image](https://github.com/user-attachments/assets/c9ef4fb1-7d61-4363-b887-fa022184e216)

-- Mass flow controllers typically require a stable and reliable power supply and product calibration depending on the gas being used for your application (Hydrogen, Nitrogen and etc).
+- Mass flow controllers typically require a stable and reliable power supply including product sensor calibration depending on the gas being used for your application (Hydrogen, Nitrogen and etc).
 - Use Nitrogen Gas for testing purposes as less risks and higher personal safety is guaranteed.

 ## License